Biden and Harris: The Great Uniters?

 Biden’s inaugural theme was “America United,” in which he laid out his plan to “unify and heal the nation.”

 Ahead of the inauguration, Biden outlined this theme in a lengthy statement on his campaign website: “My fellow Americans, The people of this nation have spoken.
 They have delivered us a clear victory.
 A convincing victory.
 A victory for ‘We the People.’”
 Biden continued, “I pledge to be a President who seeks not to divide, but to unify.
 Who doesn’t see Red and Blue states, but a United States. … I sought this office to restore the soul of America. … To … unite us here at home.”

-After listing all the leftist identity groups they’ve cultivated, Biden insisted: “To those who voted for President Trump, I understand your disappointment tonight. … It’s time to put away the harsh rhetoric.
+On election night, after listing all the leftist identity groups they had cultivated in order to divide and conquer, Biden insisted: “To those who voted for President Trump, I understand your disappointment tonight. … It’s time to put away the harsh rhetoric.
 To lower the temperature.
 To see each other again.
 To listen to each other again.
 To make progress, we must stop treating our opponents as our enemy. … The Bible tells us that to everything there is a season — a time to build, a time to reap, a time to sow.
 And a time to heal.
 This is the time to heal in America. … I ran as a proud Democrat.
 I will now be an American president.
 I will work as hard for those who didn’t vote for me as [for] those who did.
 Let this grim era of demonization in America begin to end — here and now. … We must restore the soul of America. … A nation united.”